What Is the Endocrine System?

 When Should I Call the Doctor?

-- drinks a lot of water but is still thirsty
+- drink a lot of water but are still thirsty

-- is gaining or losing a lot of weight
+- are gaining or losing a lot of weight

 - are constipated